Los Angeles college campus evacuated after bomb threat

-LOS ANGELES A Los Angeles college campus was evacuated on Thursday after the university received a telephoned bomb threat, but no explosives were found during a search of the campus, police said.
+LOS ANGELES A Los Angeles college campus was evacuated on Thursday after the university received a telephoned bomb threat and a bomb squad was dispatched to conduct a search, police said.

 Los Angeles Police Department spokesman Commander Andrew Smith said the college made the decision to close the campus of California State University, Los Angeles, and evacuate staff and students.